RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 If a certificate is used for authentication of ephemeral keys, the Key Usage bit in the certificate must assert the *digitalSignature* bit and may or may not assert *keyEncryption* and *keyAgreement* depending on the public key in the SPKI of the certificate.

-Signing certificates issued under the policy for id-fpki-common-piv-contentSigning shall include an extended key usage of *id-PIV-content-signing* (see \[CCP-PROF\]).
+Signing certificates issued under the policy for id-fpki-common-piv-contentSigning or id-fpki-common-pivi-contentSigning shall include an extended key usage of *id-PIV-content-signing* (see \[CCP-PROF\]).

 ## Private Key Protection and Cryptographic Module Engineering Controls